T2XC/Acheron/README.md

 Acheron is a personal website project I've had for a couple months.
 It's a website for a digital audio workstation, kind of a parody of Ableton, a real DAW.

-The website does _not_ work properly for mobile devices at the moment
+The website does _not_ work properly for mobile devices at the moment.

+The .vbs file is a fake installer that says there is a internal server error and can't download the file.